 Finding the Right Therapist for Your Postpartum Depression

 Talk therapy can be an integral part of treating postpartum depression, but it's important to find the right therapist.
 It can be difficult to work through issues when you don't feel comfortable talking with your therapist.
-Worse, you may come away feeling hopeless or want to give up on therapy, all together.
+Worse, you may come away feeling hopeless or want to give up on therapy altogether.
 Use the following tips to help you find the right talk therapist.

 Postpartum depression is not your fault, and a therapist should never make you feel as if it is.
 On the other hand, a therapist who challenges you to use appropriate coping mechanisms can be an asset.
 I remember a conversation with my counselor in which he challenged me to find joy in ordinary, mundane tasks.
 I still remember that conversation.
 It was one that challenged me to change my perspective, but he layered that with a lot of validation.
 I never felt guilty for having symptoms of postpartum depression.
 But I was always encouraged to cope with them in productive ways.